 The track does not come pre-drilled so you can drill your holes exactly where they are needed.
 If you wish to hang seriously heavy artworks (in excess of 300 lbs) then we recommend drilling more frequent holes at every 6" or even 4".
 The track can then sustain loads of 1100 lbs when supported on the stainless steel rods.
 We recommend that you contact us for larger top blocks which will help distribute the load if you are planning to hang seriously heavy artworks.

 Hold the first section of track in place and mark where to drill the screw holes.
 Drill and fix the track making sure that it is installed with the ‘mouth’ of the track pointing down and the screw holes running along the top.
 Then repeat this process for the second section.Repeat this process until you reach the last section and trim to length.

 Hanging your Artworks:

-Slide the appropriate barrel up the cord or rod from the bottom and tighten at the required height with the bolt heads facing toward you.
+Slide the appropriate barrel up the cord or rod from the bottom and tighten at the required height with the hook or hanging surface facing toward you.
 It’s much easier to do this with the two lengths side by side so that the barrel heights match.

-With the rods at the correct distance apart, the artwork is lifted into place so that the protruding boltheads engage with the Ryman plate on the back of the artwork.
+With the rods at the correct distance apart, the artwork is lifted into place so that the hooks engage with the D-rings or cable.